Magic spells and witches’ brews have been part of humanity since the dawn of time.

 3. Spiritual Assistance

 Call in help from your guiding deities.
 Many witches use ancestral magic or spiritual guides to assist them with rituals.
 Now is the time to call on them.
-New witches may be unsure of their guiding entities, but you can find traces and signs of them both in dreams and in waking life.

 4. Understanding

 To understand how spells work, you need to understand the true nature of magic.
 Study the craft.
 Learn how the phases of the moon and other outside energies may affect your casting.
-Use this information to plan your spell.

 5. Casting

 Cast with love and grace.
 Forgive yourself for imagined shortcomings, forgive others in your life, and forgive the universe for spells that may not have worked as intended.
-Send love, empathy, and acceptance to yourself and the universe.

 Did the Spell Work?

 The outcome of a magic spell is never immediate, and it might not be exactly what you expect.
 Perhaps your prosperity spell led to a raise at work, a winning lottery ticket, or a surprise bonus.
-Those outcomes would be significant proof that your craftl worked as intended.
+Those outcomes would be significant proof that your craft worked as intended.

-However, spells are tricky things.
 They may take months to come to fruition or create unexpected results.
 You may lose a job but find a new opportunity that better fits your mental health.
 You may discover a new hobby that brings you far more joy and satisfaction than any job.

 The inner workings of magic spells are never black and white, so consider how your magic might guide you toward what you’re meant for, whether you know it or not.

-Learning How Spells Work Helps us Uncover the Magic All Around Us
+Learning How Spells Work Helps Us Uncover the Magic All Around Us

 Spells don’t have to be scary, malevolent curses regaled to the shadows.
 Mystical energies and magic surround us.
 Spells work by helping us unlock those energies and use them to benefit ourselves and those around us.